-Texas AgriLife Extension Service economists at Lubbock have compiled crop enterprise budgets for several crops that may be useful in assessing and comparing economics of different crops of management practices.
-Economic information is compiled online at http://southplainsprofit.tamu.edu where you can find several aids to crop insurance, federal crop program details, as well as the 'Comparative Profitability Spreadsheet,' which contains numerous crop budget sheets for crops you might be planting either after cotton or else late in the season.
-These crops include grain and silage sorghum, sunflower, soybean, and corn and corn silage.
+Texas AgriLife Extension Service economists at Lubbock have compiled irrigated and dryland crop enterprise budgets for several crops that may be useful in assessing and comparing economics of different crops of management practices.
+Economic information is compiled online at http://southplainsprofit.tamu.edu where you can find several aids to crop insurance, federal crop program details, as well as the 'Comparative Profitability Spreadsheet,' which contains about eighteen irrigated and ten dryland crop budget sheets for crops you might be planting either after cotton or else late in the season.
 The Microsoft Excel spreadsheet can be downloaded to your computer, you enter your crop's input cost information, and then you can compare different crops based on the numbers you insert.

-For further information on the website and the spreadsheet, contact Lubbock Extension agricultural economists Jackie Smith, jgsmith@ag.tamu.edu, or Jay Yates, jayates@ag.tamu.edu, 806.746.6101.
+For further information on the website and the spreadsheet, contact Lubbock Extension agricultural economists Jackie Smith, jgsmith@ag.tamu.edu, or Jay Yates, jayates@ag.tamu.edu, (806) 746-6101.